aws/aws-node-termination-handler/DEVELOPMENT.md

 ## 2. Specify an EKS Cluster

 *Tip:* Several steps in this guide, and utility scripts, use environment variables.
-Saving these environment variables in a file, or using a shell extension like [direnv](https://direnv.net), will make it easy to restore your development environment in a new shell instance.
+Saving these environment variables in a file, or using a shell extension that manages sets of environment variables, will make it easier to restore your development environment in a new shell.

 ```sh
 export CLUSTER_NAME=<name>